All-Of-Us-Mods/Launchhost/README.md

-# Launchhost
+# APRIL FOOLS
-Best host only mod
+This mod does not exist and never will. (unfortunately)